teryror/coca/README.md

 need proof you can't break the limit, or a graceful recovery path, which is good practice in memory-constrained environments anyway.

-Currently, six main components are provided:
+Currently, seven main components are provided:

 - `Arena`, a bump-/stack-allocator, plus `Box<'a, T>` the corresponding smart pointer,